foundry-rs/book/src/reference/cast.md

 code                     Prints the bytecode at <address>
 completions              Generate shell completions script estimate                 Estimate the gas cost of a transaction from <from> to <to> with <data>
-find-block               Prints the block number closes to the provided timestamp gas-price                Prints current gas price of target chain help                     Print this message or the help of the given subcommand(s) keccak                   Keccak-256 hashes arbitrary data
+find-block               Prints the block number closest to the provided timestamp gas-price                Prints current gas price of target chain help                     Print this message or the help of the given subcommand(s) keccak                   Keccak-256 hashes arbitrary data